talkarr/talkarr/docs/development/notes.md

 yarn version --minor # or --patch or --major
 ```

-This will then create a commit "Publish talkarr vX.Y.Z" and a tag "vX.Y.Z".
+This will then create a commit "Publish Talkarr vX.Y.Z" and a tag "vX.Y.Z".
 These can be pushed to the remote repository with:

 ```bash